junland/strapy/README.md

 #### Build Requirements

-*Note that glibc-2.33 is required for successful build (Fedora 34 uses glibc-2.32)*
+Check that your distro uses `glibc-2.33` as this is required for a successful bootstrap.

 ##### Arch